BurlingtonCodeAcademy/yelpington-jake-dennis/august-first.md

 **Notes:**

-- Their jalapeno cheddar bread is good even though their laptop policy is bogus.

-- Their bread is the best in town!

-- MUST GET - Chipotle Breakfast Sandwich...
+##MUST GET - Chipotle Breakfast Sandwich...
 It's Killer!

+> Their jalapeno cheddar bread is good even though their laptop policy is bogus.

 - They donate their leftover day olds.
 What good samaritans!

+- Their bread is the best in town!